K-Phoen/k-phoen.github.io/_drafts/swim.md

 </figure>

 **Note:** for a new node to join the cluster, it must know the address of at least one alive node member of the cluster.
+This way, it can introduce itself to cluster and the rest of the nodes will include it to the gossips, this allowing it to gradually receive information about all the nodes of the cluster.

 ## Evaluating *SWIM*